 To make it easier to understand how a QLAC might fit into your retirement income plan, enter your personal information in the interactive widget.
 It assumes you're age 70 and investing $135,000 in a QLAC.
 You can personalize whether you're male, female, or purchasing as a couple.
 Then you can adjust when you want to start receiving income, as early as age 75 or as late as age 85.
 Finally, you can see what the amount of total lifetime payments would be if you lived to age 90, 95, or 100.

 Purchasing an annuity can be complicated, with many kinds to choose from.
 "Fortunately, QLACs don't add a layer of complexity," says Ewanich.
-"The restrictions within the US Treasury Department's QLAC rule simplify the process."
+As noted above, the restrictions within the US Treasury Department's QLAC rule simplify the process.

 Consider these options: